 Conclusion about the safety of natural fragrances

-In conclusion, when making my Shampoo Rating List and Conditioner Rating List, I decided to rate natural fragrances and fragrances made of essential oils (unconfirmed) at 5, while I listed synthetic fragrances at 8, which reflects my view that while natural fragrances are a step in the right direction, they can’t be considered safe due to the lack of disclosure, the possible presence of synthetic supporting ingredients, and allergic potential of isolates.
+In conclusion, my rating system reflects my attitude to the overall safety of natural fragrance.
+In my Shampoo and Conditioner Rating List, I rate natural fragrance and unconfirmed fragrances made of essential oils 6 (with 10 being the most toxic).
+At the same time, I give a rating of 8 to synthetic fragrance.
+In other words, while natural fragrances are a step in the right direction, I cannot consider them safe due to the lack of ingredient disclosure.
+Additionally, there is the possible presence of harmful functional ingredients, and allergenic potential of essential oil isolates.

 Your Superpower To Read Ingredients